 Candidates meeting any of the following descriptions will be rendered technically ineligible to participate in the Humphrey Program:

-The fellowship provides tuition and fees, a monthly maintenance allowance, Accident and Sickness Program for Exchanges per U.S. Government guidelines, a modest allowance for books and supplies, round-trip international air travel to the host institution, domestic travel to the Washington, D.C. workshop, and allowances for professional activities such as field trips, professional visits, and conferences.
+The fellowship provides tuition and fees, a monthly maintenance allowance, Accident and Sickness Program for Exchanges per U.S. Government guidelines, a modest allowance for books and supplies, round-trip international air travel to the host institution, and allowances for professional activities such as field trips, professional visits, and conferences.
 These fellowships do not provide an allowance for dependents, and the stipend provided under the grant is not sufficient to support family members.
 The program will involve a number of activities where it will be difficult to include dependents.

 Note: